arnavgautam/TreeHacks2015/Demos/Demo-MobileServices/Demo.md

 1. Update the values under **clientSettings** in the XML file to configure your solutions:

 	* **AadAuthority**: The Azure AD authority.
 Use https://login.windows.net/common/oauth2/authorize.
-	* **AppRedirectLocation**: The Mobile Servce URI.
+	* **AppRedirectLocation**: The Mobile Service URI.
 	* **AadRedirectResourceURI**: The Mobile Service AAD login URI.
 You can find this value under **Azure Active Directory** in your Mobile Service's **Identity** tab.
 	* **AadClientId**: The Id of your native client app registered in your AD.
 	* **AppKey**: The Mobile Service key.
 You can retrieve this value by clicking **Manage Keys** in your Mobile Service.
-	* **MobSvcUri**: The Mobile Servce URI.
+	* **MobSvcUri**: The Mobile Service URI.
 	* **SharePointResource**: It is the root URL for the personal sites of your SharePoint domain.
 E.g.: http://{domain}-my.sharepoint.com/
 	* **SharePointUser**: Full qualified name for the Office 365 user.
 E.g.: admin@dpe.onmicrosoft.com.

-	The following values are displayed on the Windows Store app.
+1. The following values are displayed on the Windows Store app.
 These settings configure the Username and the default location of the device, simulating Geolocation inside the app.
-You can replace them with with a real location (e.g.: the location where the demo will be presented).
+You can replace them with a real location (e.g.: the location where the demo will be presented).

 	* **UserName**: The first name of the User that is displayed on the Windows Store app.
 	* **UserSurname**: The last name of the User that is displayed on the Windows Store app.